Retrieve selected Spanish macroeconomic indicators. Metadata is available in bde_ind_db.

 Arguments passed on to

 "wide"or"long".
-See Value for details and section Examples.parse_numericLogical.
+See Value for details and the Examples section.parse_numericLogical.
 If

-TRUE/FALSE.
-OnTRUEthe output is the metadata of the requested series.parse_datesLogical.
+TRUE, return metadata for the requested series.parse_datesLogical.
 If

-TRUE, the requested file will be updated in thecache_dir.cache_dirA path to a cache directory.
-The directory can also be set via options with
+TRUE, the requested file is refreshed incache_dir.cache_dirPath to a cache directory.
+The directory can also be set with

 Value